babygame02 picoCTF 2023 Solution

 Learn more

-For the heap-side variant of this trick (free, realloc, overwrite a function pointer), see Heap exploitation for CTF.
-For more pwntools idioms (process(), remote(), p64, interactive mode), see Pwntools for CTF.
+For the heap-side cousin of clobbering a saved pointer (free, realloc, overwrite a function pointer), see Heap exploitation for CTF.
+For more pwntools idioms (process(), remote(), interactive mode), see Pwntools for CTF.

 Flag